-Have you lost some, if not all of your investment portfolio in trading options?
+Have you lost your investment portfolio in trading options?
 If so, the attorneys at The White Law Group may be able to assist you in recovering your investment losses.
 Due to the complexity and risks, options trading is not appropriate for all investors.

 What is Options Trading?